 Students who do not receive an offer of admission and wish to re-apply to the program in subsequent years, must complete a new application as specified by the PharmCAS system, and fulfill any new pre-pharmacy or admission requirements that apply.

-Applicants should be aware that the pharmacy curriculum is split between the Big Rapids campus and other sites throughout the state.
-The first four semesters are in Big Rapids, and the next two are in either Grand Rapids or Kalamazoo.
-The last two semesters consist of practice rotations that are located throughout the state, but center around Grand Rapids, Kalamazoo and Lansing.
+Applicants should be aware that the professional pharmacy curriculum is split between the Big Rapids campus and other sites throughout the state.
+The first two professional year courses are taught in Big Rapids.
+The third professional year is taught at in Grand Rapids.
+The fourth professional year consists of practice rotations that are located throughout the State of Michigan.
 Students will be required to spend a portion of each summer semester in experiential rotations.

 Doctor of Pharmacy Student Transfer Policy: